HyunjiiKim/TodoList-Learning-React-Notes-/README.md

 # TodoList-Learning-React-Notes
  # React Learning Notes

 Welcome to my React learning repository!
-This repository contains my notes, thoughts, and code examples based on the book [*Book Title*].
+This repository contains my notes, thoughts, and code examples based on the book [*한 입 크기로 잘라 먹는 리액트*](https://reactjs.winterlood.com).
 As I learn more about React, I’ll be documenting the important concepts, patterns, and techniques I come across.

 ## 📚 What’s Inside